Click here to find out about our special Passover outreach happening in Israel!

-The idea of being “puffed up” with pride is also mentioned elsewhere by Paul in 1 Corinthians 4:18, 8:1, and Romans 11:211-31.
+The idea of being “puffed up” with pride is also mentioned elsewhere by Paul in 1 Corinthians 4:18, 8:1, and Romans 11:11-32.
 The symbolism is clear – risen bread puffed up with leaven is reminiscent of sinful pride, and unleavened matzo bread is humble, simple, and pure.

 Because there is enough leaven just in the air to have an effect on dough, special efforts have to be taken to prevent it from rising.
 The bread has lines scored across it, and holes pierced through it to help keep it laying low.
 This reminds us of how Yeshua, humble, pure and sinless, was striped and pierced as he gave his own life for the ultimate Passover sacrifice.

 Another interesting aspect concerning matzo bread in the Passover meal is the “Afikomen” tradition that developed roughly around the time of Yeshua, in Roman times.
 Afikomen is a Greek word meaning “sweet” or “that which comes after”, and was inspired by Roman customs, as much of today’s Passover seder has been.
 The tradition is to keep three matzot in a cover, break the middle matzo in two, and hide a piece of it.
 The children are encouraged to search for the hidden piece, which is redeemed for a sweet treat when found.
-This can speak to us of the Father, Son and Holy Spirit – with the “Son” being taken out, broken, hidden away for a while, and bringing redemption – the sweetest reward we will ever know.
+This can speak to us of the Father, Son and Holy Spirit – with the “Son” being taken out, broken, hidden away for awhile, and bringing redemption – the sweetest reward we will ever know.

-Bread of rememberance
+Bread of remembrance